vanjang/Dogtionary/README.md

 **How to install**

-- To run the project, just clone the [repository](https://github.com/vanjang/Dogtionary.git) and run, then you are good to go.
+- To run the project, simply clone the [repository](https://github.com/vanjang/Dogtionary.git) and run, then you are good to go.

 **Key Features**

-- This app consists of Breed list page and Breed detail page.
+- This app consists of a Breed list page and a Breed detail page.
-- The breed list page lists breeds all the way down.
+- The breed list page lists breeds alphabetically.
 The breed detail page displays up to 10 random photos of the selected breed.
-- You can see the detailed photo by clicking on the photo of the detail page.
+- You can see the detailed photos by clicking on the photo on the detail page.
 - You can search breeds as you type.

 **Note**

-- The photos of some breed has less than 10 photos as the server database provides.
+- Some breeds may have less than 10 photos available in the server database.
-- Pagination is not applied as the given response is very small.
+- Pagination is not applied as the provided response is very small.

 **Tech Stack**